 You may have to temporarily cease some medications, especially those that alter airway flow, a few days or hours ahead of your test.
 Ask your allergist or the exercise challenge nurse before quitting any medications.

-It’s also recommended you not exercise that day.
+It’s also recommended that you not exercise that day.
 Even though the exercises done during the challenge aren’t very intensive, prior exercise can alter test results.
 You will typically exercise on the bike or treadmill for four or six minutes at a time.
 Lastly, eat light.